-Umbrellaed within the concept of T.E.A.M.W.O.R.K are the values of Open-mindedness, Respect and Kindness which linked directly within our approach to this area.
 Schools are places where children and young people learn, develop and grow, but they are not isolated from the stereotypes and prejudices that exist in the wider world.
-A key element of the development which children and young people undergo at school is to enable them to learn tolerance and respect for others and how to take a stand against actions which are wrong.
-Therefore a large section of our curriculum directly links to developing these such as:
+We teach tolerance and respect for others and how to take a stand against actions which are wrong.
+Therefore, a large section of our curriculum directly links to our TEAMWORK values of Open-mindedness, Respect and Kindness:

-- Open-mindedness Day where we encourage all to dress without fear of comment - Heritage Day where the school looks to celebrate the many backgrounds that constitute our school community - Debating sessions where the ability to respectfully debate contentious issue is a key focus of the curriculum - A golden thread of PHSE topics that promote tolerance and understanding - An extensive Relationship and Sex Education curriculum with a focus on positive relationships
+- Open-mindedness Day where we encourage all to dress without fear of comment - Heritage Day where the school looks to celebrate the many backgrounds that constitute our school community - Debating sessions where the ability to respectfully debate contentious issue is a key focus of the curriculum - A golden thread of PHSE topics that promote tolerance and understanding - A recently updated Relationship and Sex Education curriculum with a focus on positive relationships and the wellbeing of ourselves and others

-These aspects of the pastoral curriculum are integrated into the pupil's daily learning and therefore, rather than being a focus of anti-bullying as such, speaks more to the creation a school culture in which bullying is less likely to occur.
+Ongoing, these aspects of the pastoral curriculum create a school culture in which bullying is less likely to occur.